pkpatel001/UniversalPromptStudio/Docs/023_SECURITY.md

 - process or OS isolation for untrusted plugins;
 - enforceable plugin permissions;
 - package signatures, publisher identity, provenance, and revocation;
-- encryption;
+- cross-platform credential stores and additional provider authentication;
-- secret and credential storage; and
+- protection from malicious code already running as the current user; and
-- future cloud-provider security.
+- broader cloud-provider security, trust, and policy controls.

 ## AI-provider metadata